-Recent news shown that Indian IT sector will grow 30-40% next year.
-And on the other side to survive in current slowdown, industries have to decrease the cost and for that they will resort to customized IT solutions which will further boost up the software solution demand.
+Recent news has shown that the Indian IT sector will grow 30-40% next year.
+And on the other side to survive in the current slowdown, industries have to decrease the cost and for that they will resort to customized IT solutions which will further boost up the software solution demand.

 India is fast becoming a hot destination for outsourced e-publishing work.
 As per a Confederation of Indian Industry (CII) report, the industry is growing at an annual rate of 35 per cent and India's outsourcing opportunities in the value-added and core services such as copy editing, project management, indexing, media services and content deployment will help make the publishing BPO industry worth US$ 1.46 billion by 2010.

 7. Health Care